gajdboll/ProjectKAISelenium/README.md

 SummaryThanks to the fluid interface, the readability of our tests have increased further.
 It is a practice that over time also speeds up writing tests because individual actions combine into strings to form a coherent whole.

-The Test should be stored in master as well as Version1.9 the branch on the global repository (remote)

-The master branch should always contain the latest version of the project